EFTEC/ValidationOne/README.md

 ## Note

-It's distributed as dual license, as lgpl-v3 and commercial.
+It's distributed as dual license, as LGPL-v3 and commercial.

-You can use freely in your close source project.
+You can use it freely in your close source project.
 However, if you change this library, then the changes must be disclosed.